Documentation and examples for showing pagination to indicate a series of related content exists across multiple pages.

 Working with icons

 Looking to use an icon or symbol in place of text for some pagination links?
-Be sure to provide proper screen reader support with aria attributes.
+Be sure to provide proper screen reader support with visually hidden text and a

 Disabled and active states